Quotation mark: Typographic forms

-The closing single quotation mark is identical in form to the apostrophe and similar to the prime symbol.
+The closing or right single quotation mark is identical in form to the apostrophe and similar to the prime symbol.
 The double quotation mark is identical to the ditto mark in English-language usage.
 It is also similar to—and often used to represent—the double prime symbol.
-These all serve different purposes.
+These all serve different purposes and have distinct Unicode codepoints..

 Summary table

 Other languages have similar conventions to English, but use different symbols or different placement.